 Depending on the approach utilized for your arm lift surgery, your scars could vary in length and visibility quite a bit.
 While there is no completely scarless arm lift surgery method, the latest techniques make it possible to create a smaller incision than ever before.
 If the majority of your unwanted tissue is located near the upper portion of your arm (near the armpit), it may be possible to use a smaller incision than if your excess skin runs the full length of your upper arm.
 Dr. Goldberg will show you how long to expect the incision to be at your consultation, and we offer a number of non-surgical laser skin resurfacing and scar reduction options to help minimize the appearance of this mark.

-The average price of arm lift surgery in 2017 was $4,223**.
-While this number is useful for planning your procedure, you should know that the cost of brachioplasty can vary depending on the technique used and the complexity of your treatment plan.
+The average price of arm lift surgery is $11,000 While this number is useful for planning your procedure, you should know that the cost of brachioplasty can vary depending on the technique used and the complexity of your treatment plan.
 Additionally, the above number is an example of the surgeon’s fee alone, and it does not include the operating facility fee or anesthesiology fee, which patients are also responsible for.
 To provide you with more useful information, we will give you the total anticipated cost for your procedure at your initial consultation.
 We can also discuss plastic surgery financing so you are well-informed about your payment options.

 **According to the American Society of Plastic Surgeons